Steffen911/steffen911.github.io/README.md

 ## Setup

 This project uses [Jekyll](https://jekyllrb.com) to render.
-It was setup without installing Ruby and Jekyll by utilizing Docker.
+It was set up without installing Ruby and Jekyll by utilizing Docker.

 ```shell
 # initial setup